poipoiyo/Book-Review/WindowsKernelProgramming/CH7/README.md

 - FiDO (Filter Device Object): optional filter devices created by filter drivers

 ### PnP manager
 - In this case, responsible for loading appropriate drivers, starting from the bottom.
 - Suppose the devnode in figure represents a set of drivers that manage a PCI network card.

 Events to devnode creation:
 1. PCI bus driver (pci.sys) creates a PDO (`IoCreateDevice`).
 The bus driver has no idea whether this a network card, video card or something else, only knows there is something there and can extract basic information from its controller, such as Vendor ID, Device ID
 2. PCI bus driver notifies P&P manager that it has changes on its bus.
 3. P&P manager requests a list of PDOs managed by bus driver.
 It receives back a list of PDOs, in which this new PDO is included.
-4. Now P&P manager’s job is to find and load proper driver that new PDO.
+4. Now P&P manager’s job is to find and load proper driver for that new PDO.
 It issues a query to bus driver to request full hardware device ID.
 5. With hardware ID in hand, P&P manager looks in registry at `HKLM\System\CurrentControlSet\Enum\PCI\`.
 If the driver has been loaded before, it will be registered there, and P&P manager will load it.
 6. The driver loads and creates the FDO, but adds an additional call to `IoAttachDeviceToDeviceStack`, thus attaching itself over the previous layer (typically PDO).